FT9R/NXQ1TXX5-I2C-Driver/README.md

 # NXQ1TXX5 I2C driver
 Platform-independent I2C driver for the NXQ1TXX5 controller IC series for a 5 V Qi-certified/compliant low-power wireless charger.
 This driver facilitates communication between a microcontroller and the NXQ1TXX5, allowing developers to configure and monitor the IC's functionality easily.
-# NXQ1TXX5 I2C driver
-Platform-independent I2C driver for the NXQ1TXX5 controller IC series for a 5 V Qi-certified/compliant low-power wireless charger.
-This driver facilitates communication between a microcontroller and the NXQ1TXX5, allowing developers to configure and monitor the IC's functionality easily.

 ## Features
 * Charge process ON/OFF control